patheros/PathSetManuals/modules/CheeseGrater.md

 [Download Quick Start](../examples/CheeseGrater/CheeseGrater_QuickStart.vcvs?raw=true)

-This simple example puts a sin wave into the audio input on CheeseGrater.
-Press the green button to sample the sign wave.
+This simple example puts a sine wave into the audio input on CheeseGrater.
+Press the green button to sample the sine wave.
 The longer you hold it the longer the sample.
 Once you have a sample play around with the knobs to affect the granulation.
 Note that while the sample is playing back the audio input is ignored.

 ## Panel

 ![Image of step controls](../images/CheeseGrater/labels.png)

 1. **Audio / Sample Input** - Audio input that is sampled while the sample button is pressed or the sample gate is high
-2. **Audio Output** - Audio output of the moudle.
+2. **Audio Output** - Audio output of the module.
 No audio is outputed while sampling.
 3. **Sample Button** - Press and hold to sample the input audio.
 4. **Sample Gate Input** - Functions like the sample button when high.
 5. **Frequence Knob** - Controls the frequency the output sample is played at.
 When set to C4 the output is played at the same frequency as the input sample.